 If tenants request a change to the contract, for instance, adding a permitted pet, landlords can charge a fee of up to £50.
-To charge a fee above this amount, landlords or letting agents would need to demonstrate the costs they incurred.
+To charge a fee above this amount, landlords or letting agents must demonstrate the costs they incurred.

-Tenants cannot be charged for renewing or extending their tenancy.
+Tenants cannot be charged for renewing or extending their tenancy agreement.

 Cap on deposits

 The Tenant Fee Act places caps on both tenancy and holding deposits.